-In past research, the SOWFA and FLORIS have been used together.
+In past research, the two models have been used together.
 In a typical workflow, SOWFA simulations of a small farm are run to provide tuning inputs to FLORIS, which is then used to predict optimal controllers that are then tested in SOWFA.
-Successful iterations of this process yield controllers that can be used in field testing (see for example (Gebraad et al.
+Successful iterations of this process yield controllers that can be used in field testing.